First Presbyterian Church of Elizabeth

 Siloam Hope First Presbyterian Church of Elizabeth (Old First of Elizabeth and formerly known as the First Presbyterian Church of Elizabeth) is a historic church at 14–44 Broad Street in Elizabeth, Union County, New Jersey, United States.
+Built in 1783, it was added to the National Register of Historic Places on May 6, 1977, for its significance in architecture and religion.

-It was built in 1783 and added to the National Register of Historic Places in 1977 for its significance in architecture.
+History

 The churchyard dates from 1687 and has over two thousand graves, many from the American Revolutionary War, including the Reverend James Caldwell.

 In 2013, a Bible dating from 1699 belonging to founder John Ogden (colonist) was returned to the congregation.

 In 2019, the First Presbyterian Church merged with the Siloam Hope Presbyterian Church, becoming the Siloam Hope First Presbyterian Church.
 The newly merged congregation would remain at its original Broad Street location.